chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

 ### Prerequisites

-- Follow the Prerequisites for On-Premise deployment.
-Click [here](#prerequisites).
+- Follow the [Prerequisites](#prerequisites) for On-Premise deployment.
 - This deployment excludes the installation for Postgresql and OpenSearch as we are using the Self Managed services.

 See the steps [here](#run-these-steps-on-bastion-host-machine) to run on Bastion to download the latest Automate CLI and Airgapped Bundle.

 Update Config with relevant data.
-Click [here](#sample-config-to-setup-on-premise-deployment-with-self-managed-services) for sample config for Self Managed Services.
+For more information, see [Self Managed Services](#sample-config-to-setup-on-premise-deployment-with-self-managed-services).

 - Set Self-Managed Config Details:
   - Provide instance count as `0` for both [opensearch.config] and [postgresql.config] and leave the values of opensearch_private_ips and postgresql_private_ips as an empty array.